What is cancer?

 Cancer Pain Management and Cancer Nutrition sections.

-How does cancer form?
+How does cancer form in cats and dogs?

 In a normal body, new cells are constantly being made to replace old or damaged cells.
 This process is tightly regulated